AlexGascon/algorithms/README.md

 In order to simplify the resolution of the problems, we will also implement different data structures like Stacks, Trees, Linked Lists, etc that may be helpful for most of the problems.
 Here you can find the interface for the data structures that have been implemented so far:

 ### Stack
-In computer science, a stack is an abstract data type that serves as a collection of elements.
+A stack is an abstract data type that serves as a collection of elements.
 The order in which elements come off a stack gives rise to its alternative name, LIFO (last in, first out).
 The name "stack" for this type of structure comes from the analogy to a set of physical items stacked on top of each other, which makes it easy to take an item off the top of the stack, while getting to an item deeper in the stack may require taking off multiple other items first

 The implemented operations are: